meetuparchive/meetup-web-platform/docs/Queries.md

     [ref]: {
       type,
       value: {},
-      flags,
+      error?,
+      flags?,
-      meta  // data returned from API separate from `value` }
+      meta?,  // data returned from API separate from `value` }
   },
   // ...
 ]
 ```

+The fetchQueries function will then

 **Redux state after being processed by `API_SUCCESS` action**